cfrg/draft-irtf-cfrg-signature-key-blinding/draft-dew-cfrg-signature-key-blinding.md

 This section contains test vectors for Ed25519 as described in {{RFC8032}}.
-Each test vector lists the private key and blind seeds, denoted skS and bk and encoded as hexadecimal strings, along with their corresponding public keys pkS and pkB encoded has hexadecimal strings according to {{RFC8032, Section 5.1.2}}.
+Each test vector lists the private key and blind seeds, denoted skS and bk and encoded as hexadecimal strings, along with the public key pkS corresponding to skS encoded has hexadecimal strings according to {{RFC8032, Section 5.1.2}}.
 Each test vector also includes the blinded public key pkR computed from skS and bk, denoted pkR and encoded has a hexadecimal string.
 Finally, each vector includes the message and signature values, each encoded as hexadecimal strings.